 \subsubsection{Data Acquisition}

-The Cancer Genome Atlas (TCGA) houses one of the largest collections of high-dimensional multi-omics data sets for more than 33 different types of cancer for around 20,500 individual tumor samples \cite{TCGA}.
-The multi-omics data contains high-throughput RNA-Seq, DNA-Seq, miRNA-Seq, single-nucleotide variant (SNV ), copy number variation (CNV ), DNA methylation, and reverse phase protein array (RPPA) data \cite{TCGA}.
-Building cohorts for patient data lying across different data formats, modalities, and systems is not a trivial task.
-To curate the data and build the patient cohorts, we used our previously developed Multimodal Integration of Oncology Data System (MINDS) which is a metadata framework for fusing data from publicly available sources such as the TCGA's Genomic Data Commons (GDC) and UCSC Xena portal \cite{UCSCXena} into a machine-learning ready format \cite{MINDS}.
-MINDS is available as open-source for the cancer research community and we have integrated MINDS into the SeNMo framework for enhanced outreach and benefit of researchers.
-We used pan-cancer data comprising 33 cancer types from TCGA and Xena for training, validation, and testing of our model.
-We used the CPTAC-LSCC data and Moffitt Cancer Center's internal Lung SCC data for evaluating the model's performance off-the-shelf.
-We also fine-tuned the model on the CPTAC-LSCC \cite{CPTAC-LSCC} and Moffitts' LSCC \cite{stewart2019proteogenomic} data to evaluate the model's generalizability and transfer learning capabilities.
+TCGA houses one of the largest collections of high-dimensional multi-omics datasets, comprising over 20,500 individual tumor samples from 33 different cancer types \cite{TCGA}.
+The available data includes high-throughput RNA sequencing (RNA-Seq), DNA sequencing (DNA-Seq), microRNA sequencing (miRNA-Seq), single nucleotide variants, copy number variations, DNA methylation, and reverse-phase protein array (RPPA) data \cite{TCGA}.
+Building cohorts from this diverse data, spanning multiple formats, modalities, and systems, presents significant challenges.
+To curate and establish patient cohorts, we utilized our previously developed Multimodal Integration of Oncology Data System (MINDS), a metadata framework designed to fuse data from publicly available sources like TCGA-GDC and UCSC Xena Portal into a machine learning-ready format \cite{TCGA, UCSCXena, MINDS}.
+MINDS is freely accessible to the cancer research community, and has been integrated into the SeNMo framework to enhance its usability and benefit to researchers.
+For training, validation, and testing, we used pan-cancer data from TCGA and Xena, covering 33 cancer types, as summarized in Table \ref{Tab:features}.
+We further fine-tuned the model using data from the CPTAC-LSCC \cite{CPTAC-LSCC} and Moffitt's LSCC datasets \cite{stewart2019proteogenomic} to evaluate the generalizability and transfer learning capabilities of SeNMo.